For the 2025-26 school year, there is 1 community college serving 22,592 students in Baltimore County County, Maryland.

 There is 1 community colleges serving 22,592 students in Baltimore County, MD.

-What is community college acceptance rate in Baltimore County, MD?
+What is the community college acceptance rate in Baltimore County, MD?

 The average community college acceptance rate in Maryland is 80% (compared to national acceptance rates).

-How diverse are community college in Baltimore County, MD?
+How diverse are community colleges in Baltimore County, MD?

 Community colleges in Baltimore County, MD have approximately 65% minority enrollment, with the majority being Black.